-Growth Street initially launched in 2014, but only opened its doors to retail investors in 2016.
+Growth Street launched in 2014 and first opened its doors to retail investors in 2016.
 The platform lends funds to UK business in the form of working capital loan facilities, secured against all business assets.

 Where does Growth Street invest my money?

 All funds invested on the Growth Street platform are utilised for secured working capital loans.

 At the time of writing, Growth Street lends to a total of 156 businesses with a total available facility of £32.4 million.